Awesomefied/WebPlayer/README.md

 Mobile users must drag a folder into the upload prompt if it does not allow the selection of folders for upload.

-Audio might refuse to play if your browser does not support the specific format.
+Audio will skip to the next song if your browser does not support the specific format (for example opus is not suported in Safari).

-Add to queue function coming soon!!! :D
+Add to queue function coming in the future :O